 As you straighten your knees, lean back slightly, and begin bending your elbows, pulling the handles towards your chest.

-Straighten your arms and bend slightly forward and allow your trunk to move forward.
+Straighten your arms, bend slightly forward, allow your trunk to move forward.

 Bend your knees as the seat slides back, allowing the handles to move forward